 SEC.
-2.17 TERMINATION FOR DEFAULT
+3.18 TERMINATION FOR DEFAULT

-If the project director determines that the contractor has refused to perform the work or has failed to perform the work with such diligence as to ensure its timely and accurate completion, the Trust may, by providing written notice to the contractor, terminate the contractor's right to proceed with part or all of the remaining work.
+If the project director or procurement determines that the contractor has refused to perform the work or has failed to perform the work with such diligence as to ensure its timely and accurate completion, the Trust may, by providing written notice to the contractor, terminate the contractor's right to proceed with part or all of the remaining work.

-This clause does not restrict the Trust's termination rights under the contract provisions of Appendix A, attached.
+This clause does not restrict the Trust's termination rights under the contract provisions of Appendix A, attached in Section 8.
+Attachments.